What are the dates for AYSO?

 Are there summer programs?

 Yes.
-Please visit our site for information: Summer Training
+Please visit our site for information on non-AYSO programs: Summer Training

 What does my registration fee cover?

 Aside from having the opportunity to play in the recreational soccer program, each player gets a new uniform and trophy.
 Pre-school and Kindergarten players also receive a pair of shin guards.
 Equipment maintenance also takes a large bite out of the registration fees: new nets, goals and soccer balls each year do add up!
-In addition, part of your fee is paid to the Town of New Castle for field use fees, the AYSO national organization (through which we are insured) and the local-area AYSO organization covering, in part, costs associated with their organizing area-wide games for the upper divisions.
+In addition, part of your fee is paid to the CCSD for field use fees, the AYSO national organization (through which we are insured) and the local-area AYSO organization covering, in part, costs associated with their organizing area-wide games for the upper divisions.

 Can I coach my child?